jomariya23156/customer-analytics-stp/README.md

 # Customer Analytics with STP approach
 ## Project Overview
 &nbsp;&nbsp;&nbsp;&nbsp;We use STP marketing approach to analysis and find marketing strategies.
 First we segment all customers into segments or clusters by doing clustering analysis with ML.
 Right after, we will draw insights and predict the 3 most important customer behaviors which are Will customers buy a product?, Which brands will they buy?, How many they will buy? (quantity).
-Finally we will use Deep Learning Model to increase the prediction accuracy of the first question (will customers buy a product?).
 <b>*Note that we do only S and P in this project because T is more of marketing and finance than analyst.*</b>

 ## What STP is in a nutshell: